 “It was obviously essential for us to maintain general illumination and emergency illumination for the safety of residents, and that was at the forefront of our minds as we determined which Vision lighting sensors could be deployed, and where,” says Lawson.

 The programme of work across the 33-flat site was completed on time and to expectation, with the improvement in the standard of illumination having been remarked upon by a number of residents.
 “People have really noticed the fact that the lighting is more pleasing, quality-wise, and more consistent across the Garfield Court site,” says Ainsworth, who keenly anticipates reduced maintenance and support costs in addition to the energy savings accruing from the high-efficiency LED fittings.

-The Garfield Court project constitutes another successful chapter in the long-term story of NCH and Tamlite’s collaboration.
+The Woodthorpe Court and Garfield Court projects constitute another successful chapter in the long-term story of NCH and Tamlite’s collaboration.
 “It’s a really great relationship that we have with them,” says Ainsworth, “and one that has been to the benefit of many different sites.
 The dialogue goes on throughout each project to ensure that everything is successfully realised to meet our objectives and specifications.”

 The final word goes to Lawson, who says he is “delighted to hear of the positive comments made by the Garfield Court residents about the extent to which the new LED lighting has transformed their experience of the communal areas.
 Independent living, residential care-homes and other such sites are all increasingly standardising on LED lighting, and are enjoying greatly reduced energy, maintenance and support expenses as a result.”